How 5 Extra Minutes of Activity a Day Can Extend Your Life

 “We only examined overall mortality; therefore, future studies should explore other health indicators,” the researchers stated.
 They believe additional research using activity measurement devices in low- and middle-income countries is necessary, as “the age structure, level of physical activity, and burden of disease differ from those considered in this study.”

-The results offer hope to those who struggle to find time or motivation for regular exercise, the scientists say.
-Even a few minutes of brisk or cycling, or cutting down on sitting time by half an hour, can make a positive difference.
+The results offer hope to people who struggle to find time or motivation for regular exercise.
+Even a few minutes of brisk walking or cycling, or cutting down on sitting time by half an hour, can make a positive difference.

 Of course, the more exercise, the better.
 The World Health Organization recommends 150 minutes of moderate or vigorous physical activity per week.
 However, even small steps are crucial for a long and healthy life.